 Building a hand-made free-standing glass mirror frame is worth the time it takes.
 Once finished, you will have a quality piece of work that will last years and can be passed down generations.

 Cut 2 end frames using a hand or electric saw.
 Next, cut the mirror frame.

 Step 2 - Remove Marks

 If the wood has machine marks, remove them using a hand plane.

 Step 3 - Draw Shape and Cut

-Set the 2 end pieces face down and draw out the curved shape you want.
+Set the two end pieces face down and draw out the curved shape you want.
 Using a jigsaw, cut out the shape, tapering the front.
 Make sure to cut slightly outside the lines.
 Use a round bottomed spokeshave, cut to your line.